gene-git/dmarc_report/README.md

 # dmarc_report

-Generate Report from dmarc email reports
+Generate a human readable DMARC report from 1 or more standard xml email reports .

 ## Installation